-Why Do Auto Insurance Companies Usually Require Down Payments?
+Why Do Car Insurance Companies Require Down Payments?

-A down payment is not an extra fee added onto the premium – it’s included in the total cost of insurance.
+A down payment is not an extra fee added to the premium – it’s included in the total cost of insurance.
+Think of "down payment" and "first payment" as meaning the same thing in this case.
 The amount of the down payment is deducted from the overall six-month or annual premium.
-A down payment makes the subsequent monthly payments lower than they would have been without a down payment.
-Different insurance companies require different down payment amounts, and some allow customers to choose the size of their down payment.
+Insurance companies may require different down payment amounts, and some allow customers to choose the size of their down payment.

-Insurance companies often give customers who pay the entire premium upfront a significant break on the total cost of coverage.
+Insurance companies often give policyholders who pay the entire premium up front a significant break on the total cost of coverage.
 The amount of reduction depends on many factors, such as: